alex-ozdemir/rlfsc/README.md

          that high-performance text processing is more complex than most people think.
 I think it would be very hard to match the perf of a dedicated library like `logos` or `nom`.
-* Allow for construction-less checking.
-   * Right now we always construct the checked term.
-     We often don't need to.
-   * This isn't hard to do, but it might be worth figuring out how to do it without duplicating too much code.
-      * Idea: initialize a "result" option and map over it?
-* Stop doing substitutions?
-   * The original LFSC implementation represents bound variables as objects which (a) the binding and (b) the uses have pointers to.
-During instantiation, that variable gets pointed to its value.
-   * Is this better?
-   * This requires them to clone abstractions in order to instantiate them multiple times.
-   * That seems just (nearly?) as base as substitution.
-   * It might enable a single-use optimization.
-      * Does this optimization work?
-      * Does it help?